Walking & Cycling Radius Map

 Walking Benefits

-• • Reduces heart disease risk by 30%+
+• • Reduces sedentary-time risk factors

 • • Improves mental health & mood